-MetroED was created as a joint powers authority by six school districts in Santa Clara County.
+MetroED was created as a Joint Powers Agreement (JPA) by six school districts in Santa Clara County.
 We are governed by the six districts that comprise the joint powers; each of the six districts designates one of their elected board members to sit on the Metropolitan Education Districts Governing Board.

 This Agreement is made by and among, but shall not be limited to: